 While it is true that meat naturally contains a decent amount of Vitamin B12, this doesn’t mean that omnivores are unable to develop a deficiency as well.
 Around 40% of the US population show some form of B12 deficiency.

-That’s because those following a diet based on animal products, cooked and artificial foods tend to have a rather weak digestive function with poor vitamin absorption.
+That’s because those following a diet based on animal products, cooked and artificial foods tend to have less of the protein 'intrinsic factor' which helps with vitamin absorption.

 Besides, eating meat promotes a whole array of other health problems and risks (like the increased chance of heart disease or cancer), so you really shouldn’t consider incorporating meat just to fulfill your B12 needs.